This experiment is part of the Frugal Science Challenge Grant. Browse more projects

 About This Project

 For years, makeshift heating solutions for homeless individuals have involved burning unsafe materials like grease, garbage, or wood, posing both fire hazards and health risks from toxic fumes.
 Our project aims to enhance a low-cost, tent-safe heater first developed by an initiative called Heater Bloc.
-We'll address design flaws and create a website for users to share insights and solutions.
-We also plan to put our research into action by producing 300 heaters for distribution.
+We'll create a social media page for out community to share insights and learn about our builds.
+We also plan to put our research into action by producing 100 heaters for distribution.

 Ask the Scientists